JRI promotes the following Calls for Papers:

 Individual American Risk and Insurance Association (ARIA) membership is required for manuscript submission.
-If you are already a member, all you need is your membership number.
-If you are not yet a member, membership can be obtained at Wiley Online Library or by calling 1-800-835-6770.
 The typical membership fee, which includes online subscriptions to Journal of Risk and Insurance and Risk Management and Insurance Review, is $140 US, although some variation exists depending on membership type.
 An author may upload the paid membership invoice with the submission.

 Please submit your manuscript via ScholarOne.
 Manuscripts submitted to Journal of Risk and Insurance cannot be under consideration at another journal.

 - Upload a single Word or PDF document that includes all parts of the research, including text, tables, figures, and references.
 Even if you expect to have supplementary materials intended as online appendices, please include these in the single document being reviewed when submitting.
 You will be asked to separate the supplements upon publication.

 - Be certain to submit a completely anonymous file containing no identification indication in its properties.

-- The first page of the manuscript must contain only the title, an abstract up to 150 words, and keywords.
+- The first page of the manuscript must contain only the title, an abstract of up to 150 words, and keywords.

 - A separate title page that includes the title of the article, authors’ names, affiliations, email addresses, and acknowledgments may be uploaded separately.